 The fourth and fifth remarks are based on the fact that at the start of the battle or during the deployment for battle, large holes showed up between the units of the left wing.
 This also had to do with the fact that Nassau-Weilburg's units were far understrength.
 The disposition therefore meant that when the enemy tried to envelop the right wing, the already thinly spread troops of the left wing had to extend themselves even further to the south and could not present a solid front11.

 The alliance army was deployed as follows: The utter left wing was composed of the palatine cavalry under the Count of Vehlen.
 Next came the Pfalz infantry, the Hessen-Kassel infantry and the Hessen-Kassel dragoons and cavalry.
-On the 15th the command was gathered in Speyer and even some of the troops seem to have been there in order to celebrate the emperor's birthday.
+On the 15th the command was gathered in Speyer and even some of the troops seem to have been there in order to celebrate the emperor's name day.

 |1||Infantry||Prussian||Pr. of Hessen-Kassel|